 Arrive early—at least 15 minutes early, or with enough time to both get your instrument out and warm up.
-There is nothing more awkward than shuffling through a crowd of seated musicians in the middle of Prelude to the Afternoon of a Fawn.
 If you are late (it happens), try to avoid taking your seat while the musicians are playing; if you can, wait for an appropriate break in the action to slip in.

 Be courteous to your colleagues.
 Position yourself so both you and your neighbors have enough arm and leg room and can see the music comfortably.
 Don’t be afraid to ask the people around or behind you if they can see the conductor or if you can move a little to give them more space.

-Don’t tune loudly.
-Tune as softly as possible so the players around you can hear themselves as well as the tuning note.
+Tune softly so the players around you can hear themselves as well as the tuning note.

 Don’t chat.
 If you need to communicate something to your neighbor, do so inconspicuously and quietly.
 Save personal conversations for break time.

 Tap your toe inside your shoe, or gently tap your heel, if you need to keep time.
 Loud or obvious foot tapping distracts other musicians and the audience.

 Pass down instructions or comments from the section leader.
 Don’t be the break in the chain.

 If at all possible, don’t miss any rehearsals leading up to a concert.
 Inform your section leader as soon as you know you can't make a rehearsal

 Don’t question the conductor or treat him/her with disrespect.
 Trust in their artistic direction.
 Don’t argue with the conductor or you’ll likely find yourself packing up and sent on your way.